A-anshika/coffe_sales_excel_project/README.md

 ## Installation
 1. Clone or download the repository to your local machine.
-2. Open Coffee_Sales_Dashboard.xlsx in Microsoft Excel.
+2. Open CoffeeOrdersProject.xlsx in Microsoft Excel.
 3. Enable macros and content if prompted.
 4. Interact with the dashboard by using the slicers and exploring the charts.